jiaxins1028/MHW-impacts-on-Kelp-Populations/rawdata_download_use.md

 ## Downloading Raw Species and Temperature Data

-This project uses several large publicly available datasets that cannot be redistributed through this repository due to file size and data provider policies.
-However, all datasets can be freely downloaded from the providers listed below.
 These instructions explain exactly how to obtain the raw data and where to place them.

 🌱 1.
 Kelp Cover Survey Data from Australian National Reef Monitoring Network